 In October 2017, the Filipina Women's Network recognized her with a "100 Most Influential Filipina Women in the World Award" in the category Innovator and Thought Leader.

-Zeldes lives in another suburb of Detroit where she spends her evenings shuttling her three children to their travel sports practices while her fourth child plays on an iPad, buckled to the booster chair.
+Zeldes lives in another suburb of Detroit where she spends her evenings shuttling her four children to sports — basketball, football, volleyball, tennis and baseball — activities.